webui-dev/website/server/docs/2.5/README.md

         //
         // Default: False
         ui_event_blocking,
         // Automatically refresh the window UI when any file in the
         // root folder gets changed.
         //
         // Default: False
         folder_monitor,
+        // Allow multiple clients to connect to the same window,
+        // This is helpful for web apps (non-desktop software),
+        // Please see the documentation for more details.
+        //
+        // Default: False
+        multi_client,
+        // Allow multiple clients to connect to the same window,
+        // This is helpful for web apps (non-desktop software),
+        // Please see the documentation for more details.
+        //
+        // Default: False
+        use_cookies,
     };
 */